 In this guide, we’ll examine the science behind using tretinoin cream for acne scars, as well as how you can potentially use it to improve your skin.

 Acne scars form as a result of your body’s response to acne.
-During an outbreak of acne, small lesions form on your face as a result of oil and dead skin clogging the sebaceous glands inside your pores.
+During an outbreak of acne, small lesions form on your skin as a result of oil and dead skin clogging the sebaceous glands inside your pores.

 When the gland becomes clogged with oil and dead skin, a pimple can form.
 During a severe outbreak of cystic acne, bacteria can work its way into the pore, resulting in inflamed, red acne that can be painful and unpleasant.